infocusp/scaLR/README.md

             - `lmem_dge_result`
                 - `lmem_DGE_celltype.csv`: contains LMEM DGE results between selected factor categories for a celltype.
                 - `lmem_DGE_fixed_effect_factor_X.svg`: volcano plot of coefficient vs -log10(p-value) of genes.

-## How to run

-1. It is necessary that the user modify the configuration file and each stage of the pipeline is available inside the config folder [config.yml] or [full_config.yml] as per your requirements.
-Simply omit/comment out stages of the pipeline you do not wish to run.
-2. Refer config.yml & it's detailed config [README](config_README.md) file on how to use different parameters and files.
-3. Then use the `pipeline.py` file to run the entire pipeline according to your configurations.
-This file takes as argument the path to config (`-c | --config`), and an optional flag to log all parts of the pipelines (`-l | --log`).
-4. `python pipeline.py --config /path/to/config -c config.yaml -l` to run the scaLR.

-## Interactive tutorials
-Detailed tutorials have been made on how to use some functionalities as a scaLR library.
-Find the links below.

-- Normalization - `tutorials/preprocessing/normalization.ipynb`
-- Batch correction - `tutorials/preprocessing/batchc_correction.ipynb`
-- Gene recall curve - `tutorials/analysis/gene_recall_curve/gene_recall_curve.ipynb`
-- Differential gene expression analysis - `tutorials/analysis/differential_gene_expression/dge.ipynb`
-- SHAP analysis - `tutorials/analysis/shap_analysis/shap_heatmap.ipynb`

 <center >
   <b>scaLR © 2024 Infocusp Innovations</b>